 CDE: The 8th Annual G Lynn Powell Lecture Series

 The 8th Annual G. Lynn Powell Lecture Series.
 Featuring: Diego Velasquez-Plata, DDS, MSD.
-The Art and Science of Saving Teeth.
-This presentation will highlight the rationale for minimally invasive procedures in periodontal therapy by illustrating clinical cases spanning a broad range of applications within daily periodontal treatment workflows.
+This presentation will highlight the rationale for minimally invasive periodontal therapy through clinical cases spanning a broad range of applications in daily practice, including tooth preservation, implant integration, and the management of complications.

 Location: Cleone Peterson Eccles Alumni House, 155 Central Campus Drive , Salt Lake City, UT 84111